 A: According to the CDC, you are considered “fully vaccinated” for at least 90 days following either your second dose of the Moderna or Pfizer COVID-19 vaccines OR having received a single dose of the Johnson & Johnson vaccine.
 We are currently waiting to see if these dates will be extended and anticipate providing as much leeway as possible for those who have been previously vaccinated to be exempt from quarantine and isolation requirements imposed by Houghton (due to overnight travel) or the Department of Health (due to being identified as a close contact).

-A: Students that are not vaccinated (or who have not tested positive for COVID-19 in the previous 90 days) will need to quarantine upon arrival from any off-campus overnight travel, including their arrival to campus from holiday or semester breaks.
-They will need to come to campus with a negative COVID-19 test taken within 72 hours of their arrival, quarantine for four full days, and then test negative again to be released from quarantine.
+A: Students that are not vaccinated (or who have not tested positive for COVID-19 in the previous 90 days) will need to be tested three days after arrival from any off-campus overnight travel, including their arrival to campus from holiday or semester breaks.
+They will need to come to campus with a negative COVID-19 test taken within 72 hours of their initial arrival to campus and then test negative again after three days of being back on campus.
 There may also be ongoing testing requirements for unvaccinated individuals so that potential viral outbreaks can be identified and contained early.

 A: Yes.
 Since vaccines do not provide 100% immunity from COVID-19 and the possibility of “breakthrough cases” (vaccinated individuals contracting COVID-19) remain, it is still important for all members of the Houghton community to self-monitor for symptoms of the virus.

 A: Students who are fully vaccinated will no longer be required to quarantine when they arrive back to campus if they’ve traveled off-campus overnight.
-Students who are not fully vaccinated (or who have not tested positive for COVID-19 in the previous 90 days) do still need to quarantine if they travel overnight off-campus.
+Students who are not fully vaccinated (or who have not tested positive for COVID-19 in the previous 90 days) do not need to quarantine if they travel overnight off-campus but will need to be tested for COVID-19 three days after they return.

 A: Yes.
 Students involved in programs which require overnight off-campus travel, such as the Highlander Wilderness Program or a study abroad program like London Honors or Houghton East Africa, will need to be vaccinated for COVID-19.
 We anticipate this being a requirement of international travel in the foreseeable future and we also want to limit as much risk as we reasonably can that there is not a COVID-19 outbreak among the small learning cohorts in these programs.
 These learning environments do not have the same ready access to COVID-19 testing nor quarantine and isolation resources as students who live and learn on Houghton’s main campus.
 We are still waiting to hear from local school districts about any vaccination requirements for student-teachers.